Chung Cheng High School (Main): Affiliations

-Chung Cheng High School (Main) is affiliated with its former branch school, Chung Cheng High School (Yishun), located at Yishun St. 61.
-Both schools are affiliated to Nanyang Junior College, located at Serangoon Ave 3.
+Chung Cheng High School (Main) is affiliated with its former branch school, Chung Cheng High School (Yishun), located at Yishun Street 61.
+Both schools are affiliated to Nanyang Junior College, located at Serangoon Avenue 3.

 Campus

 Chung Cheng High School (Main) is renowned for its lake, known as the Zhongzheng Lake.
-The administration building (Zhulin Building), a gazetted national monument on 10 July, 2014, has the auditorium which was the largest in the whole Southeast Asia region when it was opened.
+The administration building (Zhulin Building), a gazetted national monument on 10 July 2014, has the auditorium which was the largest in the whole Southeast Asia region when it was opened.
 The building was designed by Ho Beng Heng, an alumnus of the school.
 Constructed using reinforced concrete, the building features a modern functional layout displaying Chinese architectural identities such as the prominent double-tier roof with glazed Chinese tiles, and cloud and bat motifs.

 The Entrance Arch of the school, also a gazetted national monument, features stylised motifs of bats, which represent good fortune and happiness.
 Ornamented stone pedestals clad the base of the posts, which are believed to resemble calligraphy brushes.